 9 Treatment Options for Tendonitis:

-1. Physiotherapy – Physio therapy can held increase range-of-motion and reduce pain and inflammation affecting the tendon.
+1. physical therapy – Physio therapy can held increase range-of-motion and reduce pain and inflammation affecting the tendon.
 For more on what to expect from physio therapy, visit our Physio Therapy Blog.

 2. Active Release Techniques – ART is a massage technique that treats problems with muscles, tendons, ligaments, fascia and nerves.
 It is used for a variety of conditions including headaches, carpal tunnel and of course tendonitis.